-- Home contact including telephone calls, texts and letter

-- Education Welfare Officer visits

-- Parental meetings
+- · Home contact including telephone calls, texts and letters - Education Welfare Officer visits - Parental meetings at the UTC or at home - Working with outside agencies to support and challenge low attendance

-- Home visits

-Should these steps fail to secure a student's full attendance, it may be necessary for the Local Authority to start the non-attendance legal process which could result in legal action in the Magistrates Court.
+Should these steps fail to secure a student's improved attendance, it may be necessary for the Local Authority to start the non-attendance legal process which could result in legal action in the Magistrates Court.
 In accordance with Local Authority Penalty Notice Protocol, fixed penalties for unauthorised absence (including unauthorised holidays in term time) may be applied if other strategies do not bring about an improvement in attendance.